rust-lang/rustc-dev-guide/src/tests/ui.md

   previous comment.
   This is more convenient than using multiple carets when there are multiple messages associated with the same line.

-Error annotations are considered during tidy lints of line length and should be formatted according to tidy requirements.
-You may use an error message prefix sub-string if necessary to meet line length requirements.
-Make sure that the text is long enough for the error message to be self-documenting.

 ### Error annotation examples